-Mechanism ID: Capacity Building Assistance for Global HIV/AIDS Program Development through Technical Assistance Collaboration with NASTAD Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems OHSS 500,000 0

-Community participation in the HIV/AIDS response in Botswana remains weak.
+Mechanism ID: Mechanism Name: Capacity Building Assis Development through Te stance for Global HIV/AID schnical Assistance Colla te and Territorial AIDS Di Planned Amount boration with NASTAD Governance and Systems OHSS 900,000 0 Narrative: Community participation in the HIV/AIDS response in Botswana remains weak.
 In response to this gap, NACA has developed the NCMS upon which the CCEP strategy will be anchored.
 NASTAD will continue to provide technical assistance for the implementation of CCEP, with a focus on quality assurance by supporting implementation with fidelity and ensuring that training is sustained.
 NASTAD will work with the Ministry of Health to include CCEP in the training of health education assistants.
 CCEP training will be cascaded and NCMS will be translated into district level implementation, with linkages to district plans for greater effectiveness.
 NASTAD and MLG will provide joint technical support, coaching and mentoring to two models sites through monthly visits.